College of Social Sciences and Public Policy

 Note: In addition to the courses listed below, special topics courses may be approved by the program director in any particular term.
-These courses appear on the term course lists and are available at the International Studies Organization Blackboard site as well as the program office in 211 Bellamy.
+These courses appear on the term course lists and are available at the International Studies Organization Canvas site as well as the program office in 211 Bellamy.

 Required Core Course

 ANT 2410 Introduction to Cultural Anthropology (3)

 ANT 2470 The Anthropology of Globalization (3)

 ANT 3212 Peoples of the World (3)